mozilla/fxoss/docs/authoring_content.rst

 ..
 Important::
-    The **Download Agreement Version** is under **Site > Settings** which means it is **not** a global setting-- different sites correspond to different languages, and we can require different versions of the download agreement on a per-language basis.
-If we choose we can require the newest version on the English site, but still use an older versions of the download agreement for another language while awaiting translations.
-If no agreement is available for the version specified in the user's chosen language, the site will fall back to the earliest-uploaded agreement matching that version.
+    The **Download Agreement Version** is under **Site > Settings** which means it is **not** a global setting.
+Different sites correspond to different languages, and if the version specified is available in English but not the site language, users will be presented with the English version instead.

 You may also see a list of signed agreements, including which specific version was signed, under the **Protected_Assets > Signed Agreements** section.